School-based Health Centers

 Sexual Health Services

 In Illinois, youth under 18 seeking general medical care need permission from a parent or guardian.
-However, youth 12 years of age and older can access most sexual health services without parental consent or permission.
-Also most sexual health services are confidential and parent notification is not required.
+However, youth 12 years of age and older can access most sexual health services confidentially and without parental consent or permission.
 By law, Medicaid cannot send home a bill/ explanation of benefits for sexual health services.

 Places where students can access sexual health services:

 School Based Health Centers (SBHCs) and some mobile providers provide sexual health services.

 STI Education and Screening Project: CPS partners with the Chicago Department of Public Health and Planned Parenthood of Illinois to provide education and testing for chlamydia and gonorrhea in CPS high schools.
 Various high schools participate and offer optional testing.
 Interested students provide consent to the confidential services.

 In the Community: